SPARK

 Subjects: Intermediate & higher level Fine Arts, including illustration, design, musicianship, film theory, theatre production - & occasional workshops on culinary arts, martial arts, architecture, world music, overviews of biology, NW history, & civics!

-SPARK students often end their year with a large, impactful group project that helps the SPARKlers ‘leave their mark’! [ Examples: Painted a public Art Installation Mural; Built a radio station and all its programming including original songs; Put on a poetry jam & musical theatre showcase! ] We are currently finalizing details for our upcoming session, so please inquire by email for more details!
+SPARK students often end their year with a large, impactful group project that helps the SPARKlers ‘leave their mark’! [ Examples: Painted a public Art Installation Mural; Built a radio station and all its programming including original songs; Put on a poetry jam & musical theatre showcase; Scripted & filmed a film short; Created a podcast! ] We are currently finalizing details for our upcoming session, so please inquire by email for more details!

-Register for the year: 4500 tuition + one 650 registration/all-inclusive supplies fee (registration due at time of enrollment); or
+Or, instead of ala carte, you can commit for the year: Register for the full year: 4500 tuition + one 700 registration/all-inclusive supplies fee (registration due at time of enrollment); with the option of the Set-&-Forget monthly payment plan: 450/month for Sept-April (plus reg/deposit).

 Payment flexibility is open to all.
 We're happy to discuss SPARK scholarship/grant options for any family in need.